bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 The type of module determines the type of instance that will be created: input-streaming, regular-streaming, batch-streaming or output-streaming.

 Each type of instance requires specific settings to be filled in alongside with general settings common for all instances.
-These settings are to be specified in the form that appears after selecting a module type.
+These specific fields are to be determined in the Instance parameters depending on each individual module type.

 Please, review the lists with general and specific fields description below.